open-runtimes/open-runtimes/runtimes/deno-1.21/README.md

 - Dependencies are handeled automatically.
 Open Runtimes automatically cache and install them during build process.

 - The default entrypoint is `mod.ts`.
-If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.ts`.
+If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable during build, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.ts`.

 - Deno runtime currently doesn't support ARM, because there are no official ARM images.